dogweather/forkful/content/en/ruby/data-formats-and-serialization/working-with-csv.md

   \ handle tabular data.
 Programmers often engage in this practice for data parsing,\u2026"
 lastmod: '2024-03-13T22:45:00.571473-06:00'
 model: gpt-4-0125-preview
-summary: "Working with CSV files in Ruby provides a straightforward approach to handle\
+summary: Working with CSV files in Ruby provides a straightforward approach to handle tabular data.
-  \ tabular data.
-Programmers often engage in this practice for data parsing,\u2026"
 title: Working with CSV
 weight: 37
 ---